 Do you have multiple cats?
-Is your cat is overweight?
+Is your cat is overweight or even obese?
 Or, maybe your cat is on a special diet.
 How do you monitor your cat’s food intake?
-It can be difficult to stick to a cat feeding schedule and monitor what cats eat because — unlike most dogs who gobble down food in seconds flat — cats tend to graze.
+It can be difficult to stick to a cat feeding schedule and monitor how much a cat eats — unlike most dogs who gobble down food in seconds flat — cats tend to graze.
 They nibble and wander and return to nibble again and again throughout the day.
 Enter meal feeding, a scheduled way to feed your cats twice a day, taking the food away if your cat does not eat it at mealtime.
 Here’s how to do it and why it’s beneficial.

 Typically, you’ll serve your cats twice a day — morning and evening — at times that best fit your schedule.
 With meal feeding, wait about 30 minutes — then remove their bowls.
 You’ll be surprised how quickly your cats adapt.
 Dr. Nicole Uranko, Chief of Staff at Pleasant Valley Animal Hospital, says, “They’ll protest at first, but they’ll adjust.
 It’s much healthier to meal feed them.”

 The benefits of meal feeding for cats far outweigh the slight inconvenience or extra time it takes to divvy out separate meals twice a day.
 Here’s why a set cat feeding schedule is beneficial:

 Portion control is a biggie!
 Cats get overweight easily.
 I use a simple plastic measuring cup to dole out each cat’s portion based on his age and weight.

 If you have multiple cats, feed them in separate areas or rooms to ensure that no one is mooching off another cat’s portion.

 If your cat is used to having food available all day long, he may whine and cry for more in the beginning.
 Keep in mind that you are working toward a healthy feeding schedule.
 Check with your vet to see if you can offer your cat healthy treats in between meals.